PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

    branches as a way to organize your projects.
 If you want to work on this documentation, for example, create a separate branch for that work.
-If you want to change the maximum child care tax credit in the Tax Calculator, create a different branch for that project.
+If you want to change the maximum child care tax credit in the Tax-Calculator, create a different branch for that project.

    .. code-block:: python

       tax-calculator$ git checkout -b [new-branch-name]

-3. See :doc:`Making changes to your local copy of the Tax Calculator
+3. See :doc:`Making changes to your local copy of the Tax-Calculator
    </make_local_change>` for examples showing you how to do just that.

-4. As you make changes, frequently check that your changes do not introduce bugs or degrade the accuracy of the Tax Calculator.
-To do this, run the following at the command line from inside the tax-calculator/taxcalc directory.
+4. As you make changes, frequently check that your changes do not introduce bugs or degrade the accuracy of the Tax-Calculator.
+To do this, run the following commands from the command line from inside the tax-calculator/taxcalc directory (but skip the validation tests if you are working on Windows).
 If the tests do not pass, try to fix the issue by using the information provided by the error message.
 If this isn't possible or doesn't work, we are here to help.

    .. code-block:: python

-      tax-calculator/taxcalc$ py.test
+      tax-calculator/taxcalc$ py.test -m "not requires_pufcsv"
+      tax-calculator/taxcalc$ cd validation
+      tax-calculator/taxcalc/validation$ ./tests

 5. Now you're ready to `commit`_ your changes to your local repo using the code below.
 The first line of code tells Git to track a